Sometimes there’s no harm in sugar-coating.

 - Flexible.
 You can choose any grammar concept to focus on in a game to reinforce it, and can easily create your own games or variations for your classes’ specific needs.

 - Authentic.
 These games allow for meaningful use of the grammar in context.
 They reinforce grammatical notions by repetition and exchanges between students who then become more confident.
+For contextual grammar practice, we recommend using the videos and games on FluentU.

 - Familiar.
 Students are used to playing some of these games, so the familiarity will help them stay comfortable.
 Games can be used with every age group and for every temperament—from the cheekiest to the shyest.